bmegli/realsense-network-hardware-video-encoder/README.md

 [Other technologies](https://github.com/bmegli/realsense-network-hardware-video-encoder/wiki/Hardware) may also work but were not tested.

-Textured depth encoding is implemented only for D435.
+Infrared textured depth encoding is implemented only for D435 and L515.
+Color textured depth encoding is implemented for D415, D435, L515.

 ## Dependencies